Construction Defects

 During the Celtic Tiger years there was no effective system of independent inspection of construction works to ensure it was being carried out in accordance with the Regulations.
 Those involved in the construction process self-certified that their work was carried out in compliance with the Building Regulations.
 It’s clear in relation to the vast majority apartments built during the '90s and noughties that this was not the case.

 Rectifying the defects caused by shoddy construction is a very costly and time-consuming process.
-Costs vary from between €3,000 per apartment up to over €100,000 with the average for fire stopping seeming to be between €15,000 to €20,000.
+Costs vary from between €3,000 per apartment up to over €100,000 -- the Working Group on Defective Homes estimated in 2022 that the average cost of remediating defects would be €25,000 per apartment.